-Asterisk (*) and ampersand (&) are not accepted characters.
+Only the listed characters will be accepted.
+Note asterisk (*) and ampersand (&) are NOT accepted characters.

 Prior to 8/1, there was a bug in the password code that would not accept 10 or 11 letter passwords.
 It would tell you they were accepted, but they were not.
 If you created a 10 to 11 character password before 8/1, and get an authentication error when you try to login, you need to RESET your password at https://useraccount.rootsweb.com/websites/requestChangePassword

 File Manager has been discontinued and will not be coming back.